licton/licton_springs/content/pages/1_about_neighborhood.md

 ![Licton Springs Bounderies](/images/bounderies.png)

-The neighborhoods central location in North Seattle, express bus options, and quick access to the highway make it a great place to be a commuter.
+The neighborhood's central location in North Seattle, express bus options, and quick access to the highway make it a great place to be a commuter.
 Its strong sense of community, beautiful green space, and rich history make it a great place to call home.